Skip to main content

 What you’ll build

-4. Issued a EUR IBAN (virtual bank account) so they can fund via SEPA
+4. Issue a EUR IBAN so they can fund via SEPA

 Prerequisites